aivic/machineLearning/docs/c.md

 From many ways out there, web scraping provides one of the path to get such information.
 To get you started - let us learn different angles of fetching data from the web using R.

 ## Fetching Data from a Single Table or Multiple Tables Available on a HTML Webpage
 [Yahoo!
-Finance](https://finance.yahoo.com/) consists of stock market data of equities, commodities, futures, etc. Once you land on this webpage, search for `PluralSight` or `PS` in the search box available on the right hand side of the webpage.
+Finance](https://finance.yahoo.com/) consists of stock market data of equities, commodities, futures, etc. Once you land on this webpage, search for `Pluralsight` or `PS` in the search box available on the right hand side of the webpage.
 This will open up the webpage dedicated to the stock market data for PS.
 Since the webpage provides you an upfront option to download the historical data; there is no need to scrape it.
 But, what about the company holders?

 Click on the **Holders** tab which will list out three sections:
 1. Major Holders